hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_service.html.markdown

 ---

-A `service_data_flow_templates` block supports the following:
+A `service_data_flow_template` block supports the following:

-* `template_name` - (Required) Specifies the name of the data flow template.
+* `name` - (Required) Specifies the name of the data flow template.
 This must be unique within the parent data flow policy rule.
 You must not use any of the following reserved strings - `default`, `requested` or `service`.

 * `direction` - (Required) Specifies the direction of this flow.
 Possible values are `Uplink`, `Downlink` and `Bidirectional`.